Memory Channels overview¶

 Filtering and searching

 The top of the dialog provides two filters that work together.
 The Search: field narrows the table to rows whose name matches the text you type; press Enter or use the clear button to reset it.
-The Profile: combo box filters by the currently active global profile.
+The Profile: combo box filters by the currently active global or transmit profile.
 Both filters apply simultaneously.

 The memory table